junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 "Jack!" he holds him, patting his back.

-"I missed you so much."
-Jack tells him, not stoic, not god-like, voice trembling even.
+"I missed you so much," Jack tells him, not stoic, not god-like, voice trembling even.

 Cas tells him, soft, "Me too."
-And then, "Dean told me all about you, how everything is going on well while I was away.
+And then, "Dean told me all about you, how everything was going well while I was away.
 I'm proud."

 The kid beams brightly, like all the kids approved by their father.
 "I did my best." then, his gaze lowers.
-"Except this one thing I couldn't do, I'm sorry I couldn't bring you back.
+"Except for this one thing I couldn't do, I'm sorry I couldn't bring you back.
 How did you do that?
 Or how did Dean...?"

 Cas glances toward Dean, who's standing not far away, sharing a heartfelt reunion hug with his brother now.
-"The oldest rule of the universe, I think, love can conquer anything."
+"The oldest rule of the universe, I think.
+Love can conquer anything."

 Jack hesitates, but curiosity still makes him wonder aloud, "Did Dean finally give you what you wanted most?"

-Cas smiles, nodding without doubt.
+Cas smiles, nodding without a doubt.
 "Yes.
 He did.
 Everything."

 <br>

 "So, what now?
 You wanna keep hunting?
 Or retired, take an extended vacation by the beach?
 Or like Bobby used to do, a new command center, training newbies?"
-Sam is the one asks.
+Sam is the one who asks.

 "Anything, hell, all of that."
 Dean shrugs.
 "Now we just, *live*.
-After everything we fought for, we never got to really *live* in this world, to enjoy the life as promised, with all the peace and freedom and happiness.
+After everything we fought for, we never got to really *live* in this world, to enjoy life as promised, with all the peace and freedom and happiness.
 I mean, isn't it about bloody time?
 The paradise on Earth?"

 "The paradise on Earth," Cas echoes, eyes gleaming.
 "Like the one Jack showed me a long time ago."
 He turns to the kid, realization settling in.
 "You never said it would be perfect, or Heaven-like, or monster-free, but it would be a world we could live, and love, and simply, *be*."